West Virginia University Health Affairs Institute

 MA, Communication Research and Theory, West Virginia University

-As a Research Specialist, Michele splits her time between the long-term services and supports (LTSS) regulatory study and the direct care workforce training surge portions of the Direct Care Workforce Capacity project (DCWC).
-Michele is leveraging her expertise in health communication as well as industry experience in regulatory compliance to provide support and insight regarding worker recruitment and reduction of LTSS regulatory redundancies and administrative burden.
+As a Research Specialist, Michele leverages her expertise in health communication as well as industry experience in regulatory compliance to provide support and insight regarding worker recruitment and reduction of long-term services and supports (LTSS) regulatory redundancies and administrative burden.

 Michele specializes in the construction, implementation, and evaluation of theory-informed, persuasive health messaging and promotion, as well as the influence of media such as cable news coverage on health beliefs and behaviors, with particular emphasis on vaccination, breast cancer, and adolescent risk behaviors and alcohol use.
 Michele utilizes both qualitative and quantitative approaches to understand health behavior, including focus groups and interviews, audience segmentation analysis, univariate and multivariate statistics, and multilevel models.